Climate Stories

 • Humanitarianism and environmentalism: what’s next in a changing world

-As the climate crisis fuels more intense disasters, environmental issues and humanitarian needs are growing increasingly intertwined.
+As climate change fuels more intense disasters, environmental issues and humanitarian needs are growing increasingly intertwined.
 WWF's Anita van Breda takes some time to reflect on the past and look toward the future.

 Destruction in the aftermath of a typhoon